Document

 The amount which is potentially grant fundable is estimated by considering the following:

-• - Extended warranties for lifts, wash-dry toilets, automatic doors etc.
+- - Extended warranties and servicing packages for lifts, wash-dry toilets, automatic doors etc.

-• - For the mandatory disabled facility grant, the relevant person is the subject of the means test.
+- - For the mandatory disabled facility grant, the relevant person, along with their spouse or partner, is the subject of the means test.

 The mandatory grant will not exceed £30,000.